Elessar617/Crypto_Bot/v6_plan.md

 *   [ ] Enhance the bot with new strategies or indicators.
 *   [ ] Pursue performance optimizations or other code improvements.
 *   [ ] Prepare the bot for a live production environment with robust deployment scripts.

+### 4. Final Code Review

+*   [ ] **Final Code Review:** After all advanced testing (including mutation testing) is complete, conduct a final review of the entire codebase for clarity, consistency, and adherence to design principles.